 Although the Superintendent in charge of the investigation must send an investigation file to the DPP with his/her recommendation, this does not always mean that charges will be made.
-In some
+In some instances, the Gardaí may advise that the crash was the fault of the fatally injured driver or injured person, but a file must still be prepared and sent to the DPP for direction before proceeding to the Coroner's inquest.
+Even where the Gardaí are not recommending a prosecution a file must be sent to the DPP.

 When the DPP decides not to prosecute they send their reasons and decision to the Superintendent in charge of the investigation.
 Usually, the main reason not to prosecute is lack of evidence.
 The DPP may inform Gardaí what evidence is needed for a prosecution.